mackstann/htpicker/README.markdown

   annoying since it runs full screen, so you don't have a window titlebar or close button.
 Ctrl-C it if you run it from a shell, or kill it via whatever means are at your disposal.

-* I'm not very happy with the icons.

 * Remote (lirc) support, or at least documentation of how to do it.